NTCIR-ToT/NTCIR-ToT.github.io/guidelines.md

 ### Korean Subset

-The data for the Chinese subset of the task are:
+The data for the Korean subset of the task are:

 | Description                                   | Link             | # entries| md5sum |
 |-----------------------------------------------|------------------|----------|--------|